OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 <!-- Add image of finished app -->

-Check out our next part in the series where we integrate functionality, animations, and more awesomeness!
+Check out the next part in the series, where we will integrate functionality, animations, and more awesomeness!